John-Otago/PhD-Plus/README.md

 ### 6.3 Change How You Communicate
 - **How to Get Your Point Across in 30 Seconds or Less** (MO Frank, 1986/1990, Simon & Schuster) || *It’s an old book that may still be useful if you can find a copy.*

-- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *First published in the early 2000s, this book is now a classic that can be helpful.*
+- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *Frankly the book is not well-written, but the method described therein can be helpful.*

+These books can help improve your communication skills in everyday life and in your career.
+You may also consult other titles and resources on this topic.

 ### 6.4 Change Your Habits
 - **The Power of Habit: Why We Do What We Do in Life and Business** (C Duhigg, 2012/2014, Random House) || *Read Part One (Chapters 1-3) and the first half of Part Two (Chapters 4-5).*

 - [Optional] **Atomic Habits** (J Clear, 2018, Random House) || *This one is completely optional.*

-These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' of any bad habit or to build a 'virtuous' one.
+These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' or build a 'virtuous' habit.
 It is a useful skill for both your PhD and your future life and career.

 ### 6.5 Change How You Deal with Emotions
 - [Optional] **Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life** (S David, 2016, Avery, of Penguin Random House) || *I find Chapter 6 enlightening; you can consult other chapters if you find them useful.*